GuenterQuast/mPIXdaq/README.md

     Args of __call__() method:  a 2d-frame from the miniPIX

     Returns:

+    - self.pixel_clusters: list of tuples with properties per cluster: mean of x and y coordinates, the number of pixels, energy, eigenvalues of covariance matrix and their orientation as an angle in range [-pi/2, pi/2] and the minimal and maximal eigenvalues of the covariance matrix of the energy distribution.
+The format is:
+      ( (x, y), n_pix, energy, (var_mx, var_mn), angle, (xEm, yEm), (varE_mx, varE_mn) )

+    - self.cluster_pxl_lst is a list of dimension n_clusters + 1 and contains the pixel
+      indices contributing to each of the clusters. self.cluster_pxl_lst[-1] contains the list of single pixels

+    A static method, get_cluster_summary(pixel_clusters), provides summary information

     - n_pixels: number of pixels with energy > 0
-    - n_clusters: number of clusters
+    - n_clusters: number of clusters  with >= 2 pixels
     - n_cpixels: number of pixels per cluster
     - circularity: circularity per cluster (0. for linear, 1. for circular)
     - cluster_energies: energy per cluster
     - single_energies: energies in single pixels

-    - self.clusters is a tuple with properties per cluster with mean of x and y coordinates, number of pixels, energy, eigenvalues of covariance matrix and orientation ([-pi/2, pi/2]) and the minimal and maximal eigenvalues of the covariance matrix of the energy distribution:

-        format of the tuple:

-            ( (x, y), n_pix, energy, (var_mx, var_mn), angle, (xEm, yEm), (varE_mx, varE_mn) )
   """
 ```